Astray-git/vue-dragula/README.md

   }
 ```

-Bags are stored as an Oobject, where each key is the name of the bag that points to a dragula instance (`drake`).
-The `drake` instance can have event handlers, models, containers etc. See [dragula options](https://github.com/bevacqua/dragula#dragulacontainers-options)
+Bags are stored as an Object `{}`, where each key is the name of a bag that points to a `drake` (dragula instance).
+The `drake` can have event handlers, models, containers etc. See [dragula options](https://github.com/bevacqua/dragula#dragulacontainers-options)

 ## Model mechanics

-The drake event handlers have default mechanics for how to operated on the underlyng models.
+The `drake` event handlers have default mechanics for how to operated on the underlyng models.
 These can be customized as needed.

 A common schenario is to have a tree of node objects, where each node has
 a `children` key.
 We should be able to drag elements to modify the node tree stucture.